 - Price seems too good to be true

-- No or very old reviews
+- No reviews, or only old reviews

-- Won't state maximum group size
+- Won't clearly state maximum group size

-- Hidden costs revealed after booking
+- Hidden costs discovered after booking

 - No clear cancellation policy